The Mirage: Features

 With 3,049 rooms, the Mirage was among the world's largest hotels when it opened, surpassed by the Las Vegas Hilton (3,174) and the Rossiya Hotel in Moscow (3,200).
 The hotel tower, standing 29 stories, was built out in a Y-shape layout, copying the design used at the Las Vegas Hilton.
 The Mirage popularized the Y-shape design, which was later copied by Las Vegas' Treasure Island, Monte Carlo, and Mandalay Bay resorts.
 The hotel's top five floors are used for high roller rooms and penthouse suites.
 The exterior windows are made of 18-karat gold, and the suite floors are distinguished with uninterrupted glass panes, whereas the lower floors have white streaks between them.
 The white-and-gold color scheme had previously been used at the Golden Nugget.

 Since its opening, the hotel has featured a $1.2 million aquarium tank, built behind the check-in stand.
 The aquarium was conceived by Conversano to distract guests and relax them while waiting to check in.
 It contains hundreds of fish, and is a popular attraction.

 The Mirage's casino measures 90548 sqft.
 It opened with 2,300 slot machines and 115 table games.
 A high-limit area was added at the last minute, having been overlooked prior to that point.
 The Mirage was the first Las Vegas casino to use security cameras full-time on all table games.
 In 1997, Mirage Resorts spent $150 million on artwork which was displayed in the resort's high-stakes gaming area.
 The casino added a new high-limit gaming area in 2004, featuring design work by artist Dale Chihuly.

 The Mirage also has 300000 sqft of convention space.
 Other resort features have included a tattoo parlor, and a clothing store by the Kardashian family.
-The Mirage-Treasure Island Tram travels between the two resorts.
+The Mirage-Treasure Island Tram traveled between the two resorts.

 The Jet nightclub was added in 2005, operated by The Light Group.
 The 16500 sqft club was divided across three rooms.
 It featured projection imagery and 120 LED ceiling tiles.
 The club operated until 2011, when it was renamed 1 OAK, standing for "one of a kind".
 The club featured artwork by Roy Nachum.
 It closed in early 2020.

 Revolution, an $11 million nightclub themed after the Beatles, was added in 2006, to accompany the resort's opening of the Beatles-themed show Love by Cirque du Soleil.
 It was a joint venture between Apple Corps and Cirque du Soleil, marking the latter's first Las Vegas nightclub.
 The 7000 sqft club fit up to 400 people.
 The entrance was marked by 10-foot-tall capitalized letters spelling out the club's name, with "EVOL" spelled backwards to form the word "LOVE".
 The club closed in 2015.

 The resort includes a topless pool area known as Bare Pool Lounge, opened in 2007.
 It is also operated by The Light Group.
 It features DJ music, and is popular among local residents, as well as celebrities.